 We respond in the following ways:

-- SENCO discusses the needs of the child and an initial Cause for Concern (Stage 1) is completed by the teacher to monitor their progress closely.
+- SENDCO discusses the needs of the child and an initial Cause for Concern (Stage 1) is completed by the teacher to monitor their progress closely.

 - If after 6 weeks, it is felt that the child requires specific withdrawal input or has significant learning needs where additional or different in class provision is required then the child is placed on the register and given a Stage 2 IEP (Individual Education Plan) which are reviewed and discussed at Parent Consultation Meetings.